James O'Connor (rugby union): Early life

 O'Connor was born in Australia on the Gold Coast.
 He lived in Auckland for five years as a child, attending Rutherford Primary School, until the age of eleven when he returned to Australia with his family.
 O'Connor grew up playing rugby league and earned a scholarship from the Parramatta Eels.
 He eventually became a boarder at Nudgee College in Brisbane's northern suburbs.

 In 2006 O'Connor suffered a ruptured spleen, but went on to be part of the Australian Schools representative team that played against England, Samoa and New Zealand in 2007.

 O'Connor's parents are from New Zealand, and his maternal grandparents from South Africa.
 This, along with his Australian birth, meant he was eligible for all three Tri Nations teams.
 However, his decision to play for the Wallabies, and debut in 2008, meant he became ineligible to play for the All Blacks or Springboks.
 He also played for the Australian Sevens in 2008.

 Career

-O'Connor became the youngest ever Super Rugby debutant at the age of 17, and the second youngest Wallaby in Australian rugby history at the age of 18.
+O'Connor became the youngest ever Super Rugby debutant at 17-years-old, and the second youngest Wallaby in Australian rugby history at the age of 18.